Glam metal: First wave (1981–1986)

-Def Leppard, often categorized with the New Wave of British heavy metal, mixed glam rock with heavy metal, helping to define the sound of hard rock for the 1980s decade.
+Def Leppard, often categorized with the New Wave of British heavy metal, mixed glam rock with heavy metal, helped to define the sound of hard rock for the 1980s decade.
 In March 1980, Def Leppard released their initial album On Through the Night, its first song "Rock Brigade" provided a hint of this future sound style.
 In July 1981, Def Leppard released their second album High 'n' Dry, which contained the power ballad "Bringin' On the Heartbreak" and the instrumental "Switch 625", examples of their signature sound style prevalent in their next album Pyromania.
 High 'n' Dry stayed on the Billboard 200 chart for 123 weeks.

 Bands from across the United States began to move towards what would become the glam metal sound.
 In the fall of 1981, Mötley Crüe (from Los Angeles) released their first album Too Fast for Love, Kix (from western Maryland) released their first album Kix, and Dokken (from Los Angeles) released their first album Breaking the Chains in Europe (later remixed for September 1983 re-release in USA).
 In November 1982, Night Ranger (from San Francisco) released their initial album Dawn Patrol which reached the top 40 in the United States.

-Quiet Riot was one of the early glam metal bands to achieve mainstream success.

-Glam Metal broke out in 1983: Def Leppard released its third album Pyromania on January 20, and was the first glam metal album to reach top ten in the Billboard charts on March 12, later it peaked at number two on May 14, then staying in the top ten albums until it dropped to eleventh place on November 26, eventually falling off the Billboard 200 chart after 123 weeks.
+Glam metal broke out in 1983: Def Leppard released its third album Pyromania on January 20, and was the first glam metal album to reach top ten in the Billboard charts on March 12, later it peaked at number two on May 14, then staying in the top ten albums until it dropped to eleventh place on November 26, eventually falling off the Billboard 200 chart after 123 weeks.
 Quiet Riot's Metal Health was released on March 11, then marched upwards until it reached number one on November 26, eventually falling off the Billboard 200 chart after 81 weeks.
 The success of Def Leppard and Quiet Riot paved the way for many heavy metal acts, both glam and otherwise, as the decade progressed.
+Quiet Riot drummer Frankie Banali said there had been "no question" that once Metal Health reached number one, the band had "opened up the door for everyone else," having achieved sales "unheard of for most bands, and certainly at the time unheard of for a hard rock or metal band."
+Bassist Rudy Sarzo cautioned that several other prominent Sunset Strip acts predated Quiet Riot's breakthrough, noting that Ratt (then performing as Mickey Ratt), Great White, Dokken, and future Mötley Crüe bassist Nikki Sixx (then in the band London) were all already active in the late 1970s.

 That same year saw a larger wave of heavy metal albums achieve previously unheard-of commercial success.
 All of the following were released in September: Mötley Crüe releasing its second album Shout at the Devil, Kiss releasing Lick It Up, and Dokken re-released their first album Breaking the Chains in the USA.